Seeing a cloud of smoke coming from your dishwasher can be frightening. Most homeowners who experience this are scared because it is a fire sign.

 The heating element also dries the cleaned dishes during the “heated dry” cycle to keep the dishes moisture free.

-This part of the dishwasher looks like the cooking element in electric ovens, operated by electricity.
+This part of the dishwasher looks like the cooking element in an electric oven operated by electricity.

 The heavy gauge heating element gets too hot during the drying cycle to dry the dishes.